 x² Quadratic Formula Calculator

-Solve any quadratic equation ax² + bx + c = 0 using the quadratic formula.
-Computes the discriminant, both roots (real or complex), and the vertex of the parabola — with full step-by-step working.
+Solve ax² + bx + c = 0 with the quadratic formula.
+Get discriminant, root type, real or complex roots, vertex, and full step-by-step working.

 The Quadratic Formula Explained